Simon Lazenby

-Simon Lazenby is a TV presenter and lead presenter of Formula One for Sky Sports.
+Simon James Lazenby is a TV presenter and lead presenter of Formula One for Sky Sports.

+Career

 Lazenby graduated from Durham University with a degree in Natural Sciences.
 At university he played as a scrum-half for the rugby club and also captained his college team, St. Hild and St. Bede.
 After working initially as a grain trader for a private firm in Lincolnshire, he obtained work experience at Sky through fellow Durham alumnus Mark Durden-Smith, eventually passing a screen test after some months as a runner.
 He began presenting for Sky Sports in 2002, where he was part of the coverage of live Rugby Union.